UdelaRInterior/ansible-role-proxmox-create-kvm/README.md

 The `defaults` variables define the VM parameters.
 To be specified by host under `host_vars/host_fqdn/vars` and eventually encrypted in `host_vars/host_fqdn/vault`

-New interface in v2.0.0, with all role variables defined in the `pve_kvm_*` namespace.
-Update your host variables in your ansible code!

-To give time to update your whole inventory, the role preserves backward compatibility with [previous interface](https://github.com/UdelaRInterior/ansible-role-proxmox-create-kvm/blob/v1.2.0/README.md#role-variables) up to v3.X.Y release.
+New interface introduced in v2.0.0 is maintained, with role's variables defined in the `pve_*` namespace when they are shared between several Proxmox roles, and in the `pve_kvm_*` namespace when they are specific to th present one.
+The role is no longer backward's compatible with [v1.X.Y previous interface](https://github.com/UdelaRInterior/ansible-role-proxmox-create-kvm/blob/v1.2.0/README.md#role-variables).

 ```yaml
 pve_hostname: "{{ inventory_hostname.split('.')[0] }}"